Hutu Power: Rwandan genocide

 During the attempted negotiations (Arusha Accords) between the Rwandan government and the RPF, radical Hutus began alleging that Habyarimana was being manipulated by Tutsis and non-radical Hutus.
 They maligned then-Prime Minister Agathe Uwilingiyimana.
 Following Habyarimana's assassination, an act that at the time people speculated was done by Tutsi extremists, Hutu Power forces mobilized militia, most notably Interahamwe, and mobs to carry out the mass killings of the Rwandan genocide.
 The Presidential Guard of the army killed Prime Minister Uwilingiyimana and several other leading moderate government officials.

-Aftermath

 The defeat of the government by the RPF ended the genocide, and the Hutu Power movement was defeated and suppressed.
 Many Hutu Power spokesmen were arrested after the genocide, charged and put on trial.
 Ngeze was convicted and sentenced to 35 years' imprisonment.
 In 2005, Mugesera was deported from Canada to Rwanda to stand trial for his role in the killings.

+Similarities with Nazism (National Socialism)

+In Western society, the Hutu Power movement is frequently likened to National Socialism (Nazism).
+The 1994 Rwandan Genocide has also been compared to the Nazi-perpetrated genocide of European Jews during World War II.

+On the left–right political spectrum, both ideologies are classified as far-right.
+The Hutu Power movement bears several key similarities to that of Nazism, including ethnic supremacy, dehumanization, and strategic use of propaganda to provoke violence.
+Hutu Power also advocated for a totalitarian Rwandan state, much like NSDAP had been able to achieve with Nazi Germany during its existence from 1933 to 1945.

+In both cases, a dominant group defined itself as superior and depicted a minority as a threat that needed to be eliminated.
+Nazism was based on the belief in Aryan racial superiority, with Jews, Roma, Slavs, and others labeled as subhuman or enemies.
+In a similar fashion, Hutu Power promoted the idea that Hutus were the true, rightful people of Rwanda, and that Tutsis were foreigners, invaders, and/or oppressors.

+Dehumanization was a prominent tactic used by advocates of the two ideologies.
+Nazis referred to Jews as vermin, disease, or parasites whereas Hutu Power propaganda labeled Tutsis as inyenzi ("cockroaches") — a term used constantly in broadcasts encouraging violence.

+Both ideologies framed their violence as a way to "purify" or "protect" the nation from internal corruption or threat.
+The Final Solution and the anti-Tutsi extermination campaign were portrayed as patriotic acts.
+The Nazis used the SS and encouraged ordinary German citizens to report, betray, or even assist in deportations and killings.
+Likewise, Hutu Power armed and trained Interahamwe militias, but also involved neighbors, friends, and even priests in the killings.
+This created a culture where genocide was not just state policy — it became personal, intimate, and local.